Ship agents this sprint, not after the platform project

 - You want agents in production fast without DevOps overhead

-- You need enterprise integrations (Kafka, SQS, Stripe, Email)
+- You need enterprise integrations (Kafka, SQS, Stripe, Email) day one

 Use LangChain when